Career Definition for a Life Insurance Sales Agent

 |Required Education||Bachelor's degree in business or economics|

 |Necessary Skills||Confidence, diligence, enthusiasm, interpersonal skills, time management skills, communication skills, sensitivity, computer skills|

 |Median Salary (2018)*||$50,600 for all types of insurance sales agents|

 |Job Outlook (2016-2026)*||10% for all types of insurance sales agents|

 Most employers highly recommend that potential life insurance sales agents earn a bachelor's degree in business or economics.
 The U.S. Bureau of Labor Statistics, www.bls.gov, reports that students in college take courses in finance, accounting, marketing, economics and business administration.
 It can also be beneficial for anyone looking to work in life insurance sales to focus on psychology, public speaking and sociology classes.
 Agents continue to receive education by shadowing experienced life insurance sales agents and learn how to write polices, interact with customers and make sales.

 Life insurance sales agents have to be confident, hardworking and enthusiastic.
 Agents must have tremendous interpersonal skills and be able to communicate with customers on the phone and in-person.
 Life insurance sales agents need to manage their time well and be sensitive to any client needs.
 Having computer skills allows sales agents to stay organized and keep client information readily available.

 Economic and Career Outlook

-According to the BLS, as the overall population ages, job opportunities for all insurance sales agents, including life insurance sales agents, are expected to grow at an average rate of 10% between 2012 and 2022.
-The BLS reports that the median salary for an insurance sales agent is $48,150 per year as of May 2012.
+According to the BLS, as the overall population ages, job opportunities for all insurance sales agents, including life insurance sales agents, are expected to grow at a faster than average rate of 10% between 2016 and 2026.
+The BLS reports that the median salary for an insurance sales agent is $50,600 per year as of May 2018.